bilalmotiwala/framecoin/README.md

-# Framecoin - Memecoins in Farcaster Frames
+# Framecoin - Inframe Token Launchpad

-Launching a token - especially a memecoin is tough and requires great $$$.
-Framecoin lets you launch and share your memecoins - tradable directly via Farcaster Frames without needing to seed liquidity.
+Framecoin lets you launch your token from within a Farcaster Frame - tradable directly without needing to have pre-seeded liquidity thanks to it's built in pre-sale launchpad feature allowing you to get your token on the market faster.

-This project draws inspiration from [Pump.fun](https://pump.fun/) who have initially innovated on the concept and launched the same on Blast and Solana.
+Each token is created, completes pre-sale and then is moved to a Uniswap v2 liquidity pool with all the LP locked forever making your tokens unruggable.

 ## Technologies Used